Susan Campbell Hall, ground floor

 - Continuous enrollment.
 Students enrolled in advanced degree programs must attend the university continuously (except for summers) until all the program’s requirements are completed, unless on-leave or in absentia status has been approved.
 Minimum enrollment is 3 graduate credits a term

 - Course work and residence.
-Student’s advisory committee, appointed by the department, school, or college, determines the program, which must include three years of accredited, full-time graduate work beyond the bachelor’s degree, of which at least one academic year (three consecutive terms of full-time study—minimum of 9 completed graduate credits a term) must be completed at the University of Oregon
+Student’s advisory committee, appointed by the department, school, or college, determines the program, which must include at least 81 credits of accredited graduate work beyond the bachelor’s degree, of which at least one academic year (three consecutive terms of full-time study—minimum of 9 completed graduate credits a term) must be completed at the University of Oregon

 - Second languages or other specialized knowledge.
 Regulations are set by the department, school, or college